vuejs/v2.vuejs.org/src/guide/comparison.md

         {{ item.name }}
       </li>
     </ul>
-    <p v-else>No items found</p>
+    <p v-else>No items found.</p>
   </div>
 </template>
 ```

 A few advantages here:

+- Many fewer implementation and stylistic decisions have to be made while writing a template
+- A template will always be declarative
 - Any valid HTML is valid in a template
-- Many fewer implementation and stylistic decisions have to be made while writing a template
-- There's much less visual noise
 - It reads more like English (e.g. for each item in items)
+- Advanced versions of JavaScript are not required to increase readability

-This is not only much easier for the developer that's writing it, but designers, junior developers, or those newer to JavaScript are also much more likely to be able to understand what's going on and even contribute code.
+This is not only much easier for the developer that's writing it, but designers and less experienced developers will also find it much easier parsing and contributing code.

 It doesn't end there though.
 By embracing HTML rather than trying to reinvent it, Vue also allows you to use preprocessors such as Pug (formerly known as Jade) in your templates.

+The React ecosystem also has [a project](https://wix.github.io/react-templates/) that allows you to write templates, but there are a few disadvantages:

+- It's not nearly as feature-rich as Vue's templates
+- It requires separating your HTML from component files
+- Because it's a 3rd party library rather than an officially supported first-class citizen, it may or may not be kept up-to-date with React core into the future

 #### Component-Scoped CSS